 History majors at Bryant work closely with a faculty advisor to choose a program tailored to their interests and career plans.
 Learn to recognize and understand cross-cultural historical parallels between peoples, as well as how to identify and explain significant differences.
 The program will enhance your ability to think critically and understand your own experiences as they relate to the broader world.
 You will also complete a required minor in business, giving you a competitive edge as you lay the foundation for a career.

-All three programs in history – the major, the concentration and the minor – emphasize personal resourcefulness, the ethical dimensions of human society and culture, and how individual experiences are shaped by larger economic, political, and social institutions.
-Each program provides you a historical foundation and coursework that expands and develops skills and knowledge.
+All three programs in history – the major, the concentration and the minor – emphasize personal resourcefulness, the ethical dimensions of the human experience, and the differences between human societies and cultures over time.
+Each program gives you a historical foundation and coursework that expands and develops skills and knowledge.
 History majors are required to participate in faculty-supported primary research.
 Concentrators and minors also have opportunities to complete original research projects in their areas of interest.

 Future careers, post-grad opportunities